 cd build

-make -j8
+make -j4

 After which you should see the compilation take place and the tests being run.
+Note that the CMake will not find the correct Cray compilers if they are not provided via the prefix CC=c-compiler CXX=c++-compiler before the cmake call.

 Runko and SLURM usage